Prepare & e-file IRS 1099 NEC, MISC, INT, DIV, R, A & K for 2025 File 1099 Forms Online

 Box 8 – Substitute Payments in place of Dividends

-Box 8 remains a critical reporting element for 2023, requiring businesses to report payments of $10 or more made in lieu of dividends or tax-exempt interests.
+Box 8 remains a critical reporting element for 2025, requiring businesses to report payments of $10 or more made instead of dividends or tax-exempt interests.
 Accurate reporting in Box 8 is crucial for investors and financial institutions.
 It ensures that the IRS receives the necessary information to track substitute payments accurately, contributing to transparent financial reporting and tax compliance.

 Box 9 – Crop Insurance Proceeds